lorduriel/raw/readme.md

 ### @RawableController
 Handles the creation of the controllers.
-Requires `path` and a `namespace` to store and declare the `--resource` style controller for your model.
+Support `path` and a `namespace` to store and declare the `--resource` style controller for your model.
 ```
 * @RawableController(path = "app\Http\Controllers\Api", namespace = "App\Http\Controllers\Api")
 ```

 ### @RawableContract
-Handles the cration of the `interface` class (aka 'contract') with the methods your repository should implement
+Handles the cration of the `interface` class (aka 'contract') with the methods your repository should implement Support `path` and a `namespace` to store and declare the interface
 ```
 @RawableContract(path = "app\Repository\Contracts", namespace = "App\Repository\Contracts")
 ```

 ### @RawableRepository
 Handles the repository class creation.
-Requires `path` and a `namespace` to store and delcare the class
+Support `path` and a `namespace` to store and delcare the class
 ```
 @RawableRepository(path = "app\Repository", namespace = "App\Repository")
 ```